uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

               InputIt2 boundary_end, OutputIt histogram_first);                             // (2)

-:code:`oneapi::dpl::histogram` performs a histogram operation over the data in :code:`[start, end)`, which counts the number of elements which map to a each of a set of bins and stores the count into a sequence in :code:`[histogram_first, histogram_first + num_bins)`.
-Input values which do not map to a defined bin are skipped silently.
+:code:`oneapi::dpl::histogram` performs a histogram operation over the data in :code:`[start, end)`, which counts the number of elements that map to each of a set of bins and stores the count into a sequence in :code:`[histogram_first, histogram_first + num_bins)`.
+Input values that do not map to a defined bin are skipped silently.
 Sufficient output data to store each count must be provided, and :code:`Size` must be sufficient to store the counts of the histogram without overflow.
 All input and output sequences must be ``RandomAccessIterators``.